 Here is a question AKC GoodDog!
 Helpline trainers hear often: Why does my dog chew up our things when he has dozens of his very own wonderful toys all over the place?

 The question is usually about a young puppy, but it could be regarding an older dog who inexplicably got it into her head to be naughty after months of perfect behavior.

 In a dog’s mind, if something is within reach then it’s on offer.
 Certain items are especially appealing: eyeglasses, books, cell phones, television remotes, pillows and upholstery.
 Plastic is wonderfully chewy and when it is imbibed with our smell because we hold onto these things constantly, it can be irresistible.

 Insufficient exercise and mental stimulation can drive your adult dog to find destructive forms of entertainment, so it’s up to you to meet his needs.
-If ugly winter weather keeps you inside, play indoor games with him.
+If ugly winter weather keeps you inside, play indoor dog games with him.
 Fetch, hide and seek, and tug-of-war (played correctly) are great fun and exercise for both of you.
-Here are some good indoor game ideas to try.

 There are many entertaining dog puzzles on the market, too, and you can even make your own.
 Just remember that many of these are meant to be enjoyed with you and not left alone with your dog.

 The only 100% effective way to save your possessions from destruction is to keep them out of your dog’s reach.
 If eviscerating upholstered furniture is a hobby, your dog must be kept in a crate or a gated dog-proof room when unsupervised.
 Stuff hollow rubber toys with treats or moistened kibble and give them to your dog when you are away, so he will have something acceptable to do in your absence.